Code-Institute-Submissions/pythongameproject/README.md

 This project was deployed through Github pages from the project Git master branch.
 The submitted and deployed versions are identical.
+The main title of this project is a link to the Deployed Game.
+You can also find it here: https://mgsignorelli.github.io/pythongameproject/

 ## Credits